cammartin/Basic-R-Demo/chapter1.md

 # If it is called, but called incorrectly, print something else
 # first instruction
 test_student_typed("names(diamonds)", not_typed_msg = "Did you forget to check the column names?
+Take another look at the instruction.") test_output_contains("names(diamonds)", incorrect_msg = "Did you forget to check the column names?
 Take another look at the instruction.")